Jack23162329/ChessGame_Auto/README.md

 ## Environmental Setup
-Add these lines to your ~/.bashrc:
+Add these lines to your ~/.bashrc: (It's typically located inside your workspace)
 ```bash
 # ROS2 and Development Tools
 source /opt/ros/humble/setup.bash